Androgyny: History

 Androgyny is attested from earliest history and across world cultures.
-In ancient Sumer, androgynous and intersex men were heavily involved in the cult of Inanna.
+In ancient Sumer, androgynous men were heavily involved in the cult of Inanna.
 A set of priests known as gala worked in Inanna's temples, where they performed elegies and lamentations.
 Gala took female names, spoke in the eme-sal dialect, which was traditionally reserved for women, and appear to have engaged in sexual acts with men.

-In later Mesopotamian cultures, kurgarrū and assinnu were servants of the goddess Ishtar (Inanna's East Semitic equivalent), who dressed in female clothing and performed war dances in Ishtar's temples.
+In later Mesopotamian cultures, kurgarrū and assinnu were servants of the goddess Ishtar, Inanna's East Semitic equivalent, who dressed in female clothing and performed war dances in Ishtar's temples.
 Several Akkadian proverbs seem to suggest that they may have also engaged in sexual activity with men.
 Gwendolyn Leick, an anthropologist known for her writings on Mesopotamia, has compared these individuals to the contemporary Indian hijra.
 In one Akkadian hymn, Ishtar is described as transforming men into women.
-The 2nd century CE Mishnah, a foundational text of Rabbinic Judaism, mentions the term androgynos 32 times.
-In one mention, Rabbi Meir describes the androgynos as "a creation of its own type, which the sages could not decide whether is male or female".

-The ancient Greek myth of Hermaphroditus and Salmacis, two divinities who fused into a single immortal – provided a frame of reference used in Western culture for centuries.
-Androgyny and homosexuality are seen in Plato's Symposium in a myth that, according to Plato, Aristophanes tells the audience, possibly with a comic intention.
-People used to be spherical creatures, with two bodies attached back to back who cartwheeled around.
-There were three sexes: the male-male people who descended from the sun, the female-female people who descended from the earth, and the male-female people who came from the moon.
-This last pairing represented the androgynous couple.
-These sphere people tried to take over the gods and failed.
-Zeus then decided to cut them in half and had Apollo repair the resulting cut surfaces, leaving the navel as a reminder to not defy the gods again.
-If they did, he would cleave them in two again to hop around on one leg.
-This is one of the earlier written references to androgyny - and the only case in classical greek texts that female homosexuality (lesbianism) is ever mentioned.
-Other early references to androgyny include astronomy, where androgyn was a name given to planets that were sometimes warm and sometimes cold.
+The ancient Greek myth of Hermaphroditus and Salmacis, two divinities who fused into a single immortal, provided a frame of reference used in Western culture for centuries.
+Androgyny and homosexuality are also seen in Plato's Symposium, in a myth where, according to Aristophanes, humanity started as three sexes: male-male people that descended from the sun, female-female people who descended from Earth, and male-female people who came from the Moon.
+The androgynous humans were spherical and had four legs, four hands and two heads.
+They were also extremely powerful and dared rebel against the Greek pantheon.
+"Plato cites the ancient tale of Otus and Ephialtes who rebelled against the gods and drove them from Mount Olympus.
+Not satisfied with this, they tried to set Mount Ossa atop Mount Olympus, and Mount Pelion atop of Ossa, that they might attack the gods in heaven itself."

+The gods, angered, divided the primordial humans in two and scattered them across the Earth.
+The divided searched for their other halves.
+The women who sought another woman and the men who sought another men were homosexuals.